Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 **Role**: Protagonist, Badass.

-**Weapons**:
-- Any weapon:
-During her life, Me managed to use any kind of weapon, from the cold ones to the firarms.
-Thus she might use any weapon she finds in her way.

-**Abilities**:
-- *Fighting skills*:
-Me has learned to fight to survive.
-She can fight with any kind of weapon and even with her bare hands.
-- *Picklocking/Hacking skills*:
-Me has been a thief during a period of her life.
-She learned picklocking skills and even some hacking skills to gain access to computer protected by passwords and some doors protected by electric systems.
-- *Tech knowledge*:
-Me has lived until the end of the Universe, thus she had the possibility to see the technological progress until its end.
-- *Health regeneration*:
-Me has been saved by the Doctor, who used the Mire technology on her, transforming her into an immortal being.
-Thanks to this technology, she has continous health regeneration.
-When she reaches 1 HP, she enters an inactivity phase, where she will regenerate to full health.

 **Short Biography**:

 Me is a Viking girl encountered by the Twelfth Doctor and Clara Oswald.
 After a battle against the Mire, she died, but the Doctor resurrected her using a Mire repair kit, transforming her into an immortal being.
 During her time, she asked several times to the Doctor to bring her with him as a companion during his travels in time and space, but the Doctor refused each time.
 For this reason, she became bitter to the Doctor and was convinced from the Time Lords to trick the Doctor into being transported inside his confession dial.
 Things went differently from what she has planned and Clara died.
 She didn't mean to kill Clara and apologized to the Doctor, who warned her it would be a good idea for her to stay out of his way.